danielneil/Mako/README.md

 # Mako

-Uses NiFi to download historical financial data from various sources.
+Uses NiFi to download financial data from various sources.

 It can be used to synchronise data for the [Shark Algorithmic Trading Platform](https://github.com/danielneil/Shark).